What is a Multimedia Collections Specialist?

-Job Description: Prepare, plan, and operate multimedia teaching aids for use in education.
+Example of Multimedia Collections Specialist Job Prepare, plan, and operate multimedia teaching aids for use in education.
 May record, catalogue, and file materials.

 - Confer with teachers to select course materials and to determine which training aids are best suited to particular grade levels.